kimsooil/docker-lamp/django-oauth-toolkit.md

 ### Creating an app

-Being logged in as an admin, got to */o/applications/* and create an application.
+Login to the admin portal to create an application. */admin/oauth2_provider/application/*

 #### Form data